-demographic, behavioral, asset, location, and other monetize this data.
-Digital driver's license to generate improve auto claims management; wherein policyholders initiate the claim from the accident site by uploading photos on the spot.
+demographic, behavioral, asset, location, and other types of information in comprehensible formats, and provide interfaces to consume / monetize this data.
+Digital insurers become more responsive by listening to customers.
+For instance, a mobile application from Progressive Insurance uses a digital format of a driver's license to generate an auto insurance quote for policy seekers.
+Several insurers leverage apps to improve auto claims management; wherein policyholders initiate the claim from the accident site by uploading photos on the spot.
 In addition, drones are now being used to accelerate the assessment of damages when site visits by an appraiser are unsafe or time-consuming.